 A small thrill raced through him.
 'I've never been up a mountain before.'

-She took his hand and everything went dark.
+She took his hand and darkness flashed before his eyes.

-The world dropped away from Harry's feet, spreading out from the peak.
-The trees were tiny as twigs, fields little square patches no bigger than buttons, and the sky a vast white dome over his head.
+The world dropped away from Harry's feet.
+Trees as tiny as twigs and fields like little square patches no bigger than buttons spread away beneath a vast white dome of a sky.

 Everything is so far away.
 It's like I'm flying free above the world.
 He held his arms out and let the breeze tug at him.
 His heart raced beneath his breast, hammering against his ribs.
 It's fantastic.

 'Now you have been up one.'
-Snowflakes caught in Fleur's hair, upon her lashes, and atop her beret; they tumbled off her faintly flushed cheeks and swirled round her blue dress.
+Snowflakes caught in Fleur's hair and upon her lashes, landing atop her beret; they tumbled off her flushed cheeks and swirled round her blue dress.
 'It's a good view, non?'

 'It's amazing.'
 The words caught in his throat and a sudden surge of emotion balled on his tongue and stung his eyes.
 'Thank you, Fleur.
 This is — it's perfect.'

-A small smile curved Fleur's lips and a soft, bright gleam welled up in blue eyes; she tossed the little white feather away into the snow.
+A small smile curved Fleur's lips and a soft, bright gleam welled up in her blue eyes.
+She tossed the little white feather away into the snow.
 'This is not the last place we will visit together, Harry.
 I promise.'

 Uncle Vernon's mower sputtered and choked as it struggled through thick, wet, summer grass.
-Harry grimaced, wrenched it 'round, then forced it up the last strip of the small lawn, picturing the white Cretan sand beneath Fleur's bare toes and the snow of the Swiss Alps melting in her hair.
+Harry grimaced and wrenched it 'round, wincing at the splutter of the motor.
+He forced it up the last strip of the small lawn, picturing the white Cretan sand beneath Fleur's bare toes and the snow of the Swiss Alps melting in her hair.

-The mower stuttered out on the last patch and ground to a halt.
+The mower stuttered out and ground to a halt.
 Harry stifled a flare of choler and the urge to kick it.

 It gets worse every time, I'm sure.

-He switched it off and twisted it over onto its side, then stared up at the grey sky as petrol-tanged steam rose from the mower.
-A trio of pigeons flapped across the garden into the cluster of pines a few gardens down, their coos echoed over the painted-fences, washing lines, and small patios.
+He switched it off and twisted it over onto its side, staring up at the grey sky as petrol-scented steam rose from the mower.
+A trio of pigeons flapped across the garden into the cluster of pines a few gardens down, their coos echoing over the painted-fences, washing lines, and small patios.